alexlabbane/Solaria/README.md

 # Download Solaria

-Go to the releases of GitHub to download a copy of Solaria to try for yourself!
+Go to the releases on GitHub to download a copy of Solaria to try for yourself!
 Experiment with adding bodies to a solar system and making all sorts of wacky things!
 I do have ideas for an improved version of this project in the future.